anteq/eestec-web-workshops/md/4-building-blocks.md

 #### You can...
 ## add some animations as GIFs
+Well you can add GIFs.

-Kinda works... but I want the fireworks to follow the mouse!!!1!
+But I want my mouse cursor to be the a magic wand!
+And the fireworks to follow the mouse!!!1!

 Turns out... you can't!
 Why?